On the Cosmological Stability of the Higgs Instability: Analytical insights

 This might be confirmed by the following arguments.
 If the Higgs bubble wall thickness is non-vanishing, one has to impose the Israel matching conditions for the extrinsic curvature of the bubble also on the $\tau\tau$-component.
 However, using the covariant conservation of the energy-momentum tensor, this turns out to be the time derivative of the $\theta\theta$-component~\cite{Barrabes:1993cn,Khosravi:2006dt} and our system of equations can be used upon redefining an effective time dependent bubble wall tension.
 If the latter decreases in time, our analytical insights indicate that the collapse would persist, as the leading term in the potential $V$ close to the singularity would scale like $V \sim k_3 R^2 \sim \rho^2 R^2/\sigma^2$, even faster than $\sim \rho^2$.
 Consider now the more likely case that the Higgs bubble wall tension increases.
 This may happen by (boldly) assuming a finite and time-independent thickness $\Delta R$ of the Higgs bubble wall~\cite{Barrabes:1993cn,Khosravi:2006dt}, such that the tension would roughly scale with time as \be \sigma\sim \rho\, \Delta R \sim \frac{\Delta R}{a^6}. \ee The various coefficients in the potential $V$ would then have the behaviour close to the singularity

 and one immediately deduces that the leading term in the potential $V$ close to the singularity is $V \sim k_3 R^2 \sim \rho R^2/\mp^2$, leading again to Eq.~(\ref{eq100}) and to a contracting behaviour of the bubble radius, $R \sim a$.
 We have checked numerically that the bubble radius indeed contracts also in this case.
 Notice that Eq. (\ref{thick}) is consistent with the perturbative expansion at first-order in the bubble thickness $\Delta R$~\cite{Barrabes:1993cn} \be \sigma \sim \Delta R \lp \frac{\dot R^2}{R^2} + \frac{1}{R^2} \rp \sim \frac{\Delta R}{\tau^2} \sim \rho\,\Delta R \sim \frac{\Delta R}{a^6}, \ee where the third passage is valid since, in such a case, the time variables are related to each other by the scaling $\tau \sim (\eta_* - \eta)$.
-As stressed above, the resolution of the full problem requires the study of the spatial and time dependence of the Higgs configuration.
+As stressed above, the resolution of the full problem requires the study of the spatial and time dependence of the Higgs configuration\footnote{A full general relativity simulation has been performed in Ref.~\cite{East:2016anr} for the case of a bounded Higgs potential with a minimum at large energies, finding that the bubble wall can decouple from a contracting bubble interior and expand, engulfing the universe.}.
 If the bubble wall is not thin, we expect the Higgs configuration to be divided in three regions.
 In the internal contracting one the Higgs has large values and its positive kinetic energy density dominates.
 In the external region the Higgs vacuum expectation value is zero.
 In the middle region the Higgs interpolates between the two values.
 If the middle value goes down rapidly enough to continuously follow the internal value such that its energy density becomes positive, we expect the Higgs bubble wall to contract.
 In the thin wall limit the middle and interior regions coincide, and the Higgs bubble wall contracts following the collapse of the interior region.